PyRelationAL: a python library for active learning research and development: Informativeness measures

-\paragraph{Greedy score} This is a simple score used for regression tasks where greater values in $\mathcal{Y}$ are of higher interest.
+\paragraph{Average value score.} This is a simple score used for regression tasks where greater values in $\mathcal{Y}$ are of higher interest.
 For instance, we would be more interested in reliably identifying highly synergistic pairs of drugs.
 The score is defined as

 \paragraph{Upper confidence bound} UCB comes from the reinforcement learning (RL) literature and corresponds to a trade-off, controlled by an hyperparameter $\lambda$, between the greedy score and the least confidence score.
 It is formally defined as where Y denotes a random variable in $\mathcal{Y}$.